Rishabh-malhotraa/python-scripts-EY-intership/readme.md

 <!--
-*** Thanks for checking out the codeforces-diary.
+*** Thanks for checking out the python-scripts-EY-intership.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request
 *** or simply open an issue with the tag "enhancement".
 -->